hugoduchene/Shaready/README.md

 <dl>
   <dt><h3 id="auth_api">Authentication of api's</h3></dt>
   <dd>- For some endpoints, the api requires a per-session verification to interact with the shaready database.</dd>
-  <dd>- For the api to accept your request, you have to take the "csrf-token" using the getCookie function, here is an example: <a href="https://docs.djangoproject.com/fr/3.1/ref/csrf/">https://docs.djangoproject.com/fr/3.1/ref/csrf/</a></dd>
+  <dd>- For the api to accept your post request, you have to take the "csrf-token" using the getCookie function, here is an example: <a href="https://docs.djangoproject.com/fr/3.1/ref/csrf/">https://docs.djangoproject.com/fr/3.1/ref/csrf/</a></dd>

   ```js
   const insertPost = async function(data, url_request) {
   let response = await fetch(url_request, {